trailofbits/codeql-queries/cpp/src/docs/crypto/InvalidKeySize.md

 passed as an argument to one of these functions is equal to the key size of the corresponding cipher.

-The following code snippet is aan example of an issue that would be identified by the query.
+The following code snippet is an example of an issue that would be identified by the query.

 ```cpp
 unsigned char key[16];  // This should be 32 for a 256 bit key